nicho2/Mage_Demo/README.md

 ### Grafana flighsql plugin
 To connect Grafana to InfluxDB IOx, you will need to install the Grafana flighsql plugin.
 To do this follow these instructions [here](https://docs.influxdata.com/influxdb/cloud-iox/visualize-data/grafana/).

-Once you have downloaded the plugin, unzip the folder and copy the `influxdata-flightsql-datasource` directory to the `plugins` directory in the top directory of this repository.
+Once you have downloaded the plugin, unzip the folder and copy the `influxdata-flightsql-datasource` directory to the `plugins` directory located in the `grafana` directory.

 ## Run
 To run, make sure to first source the env file: